Highly Publicized Cases Call for an Experienced Defense

 The state charged three of the suspects with first degree murder, conspiracy charges and evidence tampering.
 First degree murder is a capital felony under Florida law, so the state may seek the death penalty if a conviction is secured.
 The fourth arrestee faces a second degree murder charge, as well as conspiracy charges.
 A second degree murder conviction can result in a maximum life sentence.
 The only female arrested in the case also faces charges of resisting arrest, battery of an officer and criminal mischief.
 These charges stem from her alleged actions following her arrest.

 Innocent Until Proven Guilty

 The highly public and grisly details of this incident will likely result in an immediate rush to guilt in the court of public opinion.
 But the United States justice system is not dependent on public opinion and every person is entitled to a defense under laws of the Constitution.
 Cases like these are not popular, but the accused parties are entitled to their day in court.
-When faced with highly publicized accusations, it is important to secure the services of a capable attorney as soon as possible.
+When faced with highly publicized accusations, it is important to secure the services of a capable lawyer as soon as possible.
 Your lawyer may be successful at asking the court to implement certain rules to minimize the amount of information presented in the press.
-Your attorney may also act as your media representative, dealing with the probing questions of the press so that you don’t have to.
+Your lawyer may also act as your media representative, dealing with the probing questions of the press so that you don’t have to.

-If you or a loved one is facing charges in a highly publicized case, it is vitally important to contact a skilled attorney in Miami.
+If you or a loved one is facing charges in a highly publicized case, it is vitally important to contact a skilled lawyer in Miami.
 Call Ratzan & Faccidomo, LLC today at (305) 330-3905 for a confidential and free consultation.